clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 Widgets can have children, which can be any other widgets.
 Think of this as a nested structure.
 The child widgets move with the parent and, if the parent is hidden, its children will also be hidden.

 By default, LVGL draws new widgets on top of old widgets, including their children.
 When widgets have children, property inheritance takes place.
 Some properties (typically those related to text and opacity) can be inherited from the parent widgets's styles.
 When the property is inheritable, the parent will be searched for an object which specifies a value for the property.
-The parents will use their own [- **state** (*Optional*, dict): Widgets or their (sub)parts can have have states, which support separate styling.
-These state styles inherit from the theme, but can be locally set or overridden within style definitions.
-Can be one of:]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) to determine the value.
+The parents will use their own [state]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) to determine the value.
 For example, if a button is pressed and the text color is defined by the "pressed" state, this "pressed" text color will be used.

 ## Common properties